Patato777/TIPE/NOTES.md

 	"(For more technical comparisons of different selection methods, see Goldberg and Deb 1991, Bäck and Hoffmeister 1991, de la Maza and Tidor 1993, and Hancock 1994.)"
 	"Schaffer et al. found that the best settings for population size, crossover rate, and mutation rate were independent of the problem in their test suite.
 These settings were similar to those found by Grefenstette:population size 20–30, crossover rate 0.75–0.95, and mutation rate 0.005–0.01." *A really good summary about GAs*
  - Peter J. B. Hancock, An Empirical Comparison of Selection Methods in Evolutionary Algorithms *A comparision between the main selection methods, using a simple example*
+ - D.E Goldberg and K. Deb.
+A comparative analysis of selection schemes used in genetic algorithms.
+In G.J.E.
+Rawlins, editor, Foundations of Genetic Algorithms , pages 69-93.
+Morgan Kaufmann, 1991. *A analytical comparison between the main selection methods*

 Paywall:
  - Leonard Kaufman et Peter J. Rousseeuw, Finding Groups in Data – An Introduction to Cluster Analysis, John Wiley & Sons, 1990